News / Pricing Your Hatchlings: How to Set Prices That...

 Not all breeders are equal in the buyer's eyes.
 Be honest about where you stand.

 Established breeders with reputation: Can price at or above market.
-Buyers pay for the name, the track record, the guarantee that they're getting what's advertised.
+Buyers pay for the name, the track record, the guarantee that they are getting what is advertised.
 Years of reviews, social media presence, show appearances.
 This takes time to build.

 New breeders: Need to price competitively to attract first buyers.
-You don't have reviews yet.
-You don't have a track record.
-Your only advantage is price.
+You do not have reviews yet.
+You do not have a track record.
+Your advantage is price.
 Accept this.

 Mid-tier breeders: Have some reputation, some reviews.
 Can price at market rate.
 Neither premium nor discount.

-If you're new, pricing $50 above established breeders for the same morph is a guaranteed way to not sell anything.
+If you are new, pricing above established breeders for the same morph is a guaranteed way to not sell anything.

 Step 3: Calculate Your Actual Costs

 You need to know your breakeven point.
-Not to set prices (the market does that), but to know if a sale is profitable or if you're losing money.
+Not to set prices (the market does that), but to know if a sale is profitable or if you are losing money.

 - Shipping supplies if you ship (box, heat/cold pack, insulation)